karshrao/VIView/README.txt

 Explore the waveforms and if you'd like, please also try using the saved data to get other parameters, like the cumulative current, power, etc.

 This is a basic framework for understanding the tool -- please feel free to use it for your own situations.
-Another great use is to follow along with Case Studies 1-4, and 6 in the paper -- the outputs should match the paper exactly if the model is used correctly!
+Another great use is to follow along with Case Studies 1-4, and 6 in the paper -- the outputs should match the paper exactly if the tool is used correctly!